Bryan De La Cruz Player Props: Marlins vs. Red Sox

 Bryan De La Cruz At The Plate

-- De La Cruz is batting .280 with 17 doubles, eight home runs and 22 walks.
+- De La Cruz is hitting .282 with 17 doubles, nine home runs and 22 walks.

-- Among qualified batters in MLB action, he ranks 36th in batting average, 82nd in on-base percentage, and 85th in slugging.
+- Among qualified hitters in baseball, he ranks 31st in batting average, 77th in on-base percentage, and 73rd in slugging.

-- De La Cruz will look to extend his seven-game hitting streak.
-He's batting .350 during his last games.
+- De La Cruz enters this game on a eight-game hitting streak.
+In his last outings, he's hitting .381 with one homer.

-- In 11.0% of his games this year, he has hit a home run, and 2.6% of his trips to the plate.
+- He has hit a long ball in 12.2% of his games this season, and 2.9% of his trips to the plate.

-- In 25 games this season (34.2%), De La Cruz has picked up an RBI, and in 12 of those games (16.4%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- De La Cruz has driven home a run in 26 games this year (35.1%), including more than one RBI in 17.6% of his games and producing three or more of his team's runs on four occasions..

-- He has scored in 34.2% of his games this year, with more than one run scored in 8.2%.
+- He has scored in 26 games this season (35.1%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.